Our guide to the Banks Peninsula region and stunning Akaroa Harbour

-Conveniently located just an hour southeast of Christchurch, the circular Banks Peninsula sticks out like an earlobe off the South Island's central east coast.
+Located around 90 minutes drive southeast of Christchurch, the circular Banks Peninsula juts out from the South Island's central east coast.
 It was first sighted by Captain Cook in the 1760s, during a circumnavigation of New Zealand, but he mistook the headland for an island, and never ventured further.

-When driving from Christchurch, take time to stop off at some of the villages en route, such as Little River, with its cute diner and small art gallery, and Barry's Bay, with it delectable Cheese Shop.
+When driving from Christchurch, take time to stop off at some of the villages en route, such as the beloved Little River, with its famous cafe and small art gallery and Barry's Bay, with its delectable Cheese Shop.

-Getting out to the headland is difficult, as there's only one major road in and out of the area, SH-75, but if you have a four wheel drive and a sense of adventure, you could start from Diamond Harbour in the north of the peninsula, and head down to Akaroa via Port Levy and Pigeon Bay.
-Spectacular, but remote.
+Getting out to the headland is difficult, as there's only one major road in and out of the area - SH-75.
+But if you're a confident driver with a four wheel drive and a sense of adventure, you could start from Diamond Harbour in the north of the peninsula, and head down to Akaroa via Port Levy and Pigeon Bay.
+Remote, but utterly spectacular.

 Not to be forgotten, the diehard fishermen among you will want to spend a day on the vast Lake Ellesmere, west of Akaroa.
 Why, you ask?...
 Twenty thousand hectares of calm, bountiful waters where good catches of eel and flounder are guaranteed, that's why!
 Kayaking, duck hunting, bird watching and water-skiing are also popular here, and the lake perimeter has lots of great cycling and walking tracks for landlubbers.